felipe982/google-homepage/README.md

 # google-homepage

-A lesson from The Odin Project where I need to make build the Google homepage
+A lesson from The Odin Project where I need remake the Google homepage